Pranayam (2011 film): Plot

-The film begins with Achutha Menon, a man in his late sixties arriving in the city to stay with his daughter-in-law and granddaughter after suffering a heart attack.
-He was a football player who had got selected to be on the State team but could never play for the team.
+The film begins with Achutha Menon, a man in his late sixties, arriving in the city to stay with his daughter-in-law and granddaughter after suffering a heart attack.
+He was a football player who had been selected to be on the State team but could never play for the team.
 He moulded his life and career to accommodate the romance in his life.

-One day Menon sees his former wife Grace in the elevator and collapses.
+One day, Menon sees his former wife, Grace, in the elevator and collapses.
 Grace, who is staying in the same building with her husband, daughter, and son-in-law, arranges for him to be taken to the hospital and even pays the deposit for the emergency treatment.
 Slowly their relationship is revealed as she is very anxious about his condition.

-Grace's husband Mathews is a retired philosophy professor who has his own philosophy of life.
+Grace's husband, Mathews, is a retired philosophy professor who has his own philosophy of life.
 He is now bedridden and requires his wife's help to accomplish the most basic day-to-day tasks.
 Their physical intimacy is an indication that they may have led a fulfilling life as a couple before the tragedy struck.

 The children start acting up as the old couple revives their acquaintance.
-In the later half of the film, even Mathews joins the former couple with Achuthan helping Grace in maneuvering her husband's wheelchair in rough terrains.
+In the later half of the film, even Mathews joins the former couple with Achuthan helping Grace maneuver her husband's wheelchair in rough terrains.
 The three take a trip to a beach resort together.

 At the resort, Mathews has a stroke and is rushed to the hospital.
 At the same hospital, Grace has a heart attack and dies, while Mathews survives.
-The last scene is one where Mathew places flowers at her gravestone and Achutha Menon helps him and finally wheels him away off somewhere where one hopes the two friends have comfort and companionship for the rest of their years.
+The last scene shows Mathew placing flowers at her gravestone, Achutha Menon helping him, and finally, wheeling him off somewhere as one hopes that two friends have comfort and companionship for the rest of their years.